Interested in Filing A Dram Shop Lawsuit Against Lush Rooftop Nightclub? There Are A Few Things You Should Know

 There seems to be a pattern in these complaints--one of serving alcohol to minors.
 As an 18-and-up club, it falls to Lush to be strictly vigilant about who is able to order drinks at the bar.
-It's a risk when running a bar that also caters to people below the legal drinking age, but "it's hard to keep track of minors" is not a sufficient plea in instances where a bar is caught breaking the law.
+It's admittedly an extra risk when running a bar that also caters to people below the legal drinking age, but given that they take it on voluntarily, "it's hard to keep track of minors" is not a sufficient plea in instances where a bar is caught breaking the law.

 In this instance, however, the bar was not caught committing any violations.
 TABC officers investigated the claims but were unable to find evidence that the bar had served alcohol to minors.
 The complaint was closed on 12/17/2016 with no disposition taken against the bar.

 5/27/2016: The TABC was contacted by a source marked only as "Other" to alert them of possible violations.
 In this instance the complaint focused on Lush allegedly refilling empty bottles of spirits.